 So why could companies want to change ITSM tool?

-Speculation as to why a new tool is/was needed leads to a list of causes such as:
+Speculation as to why companies change ITSM tool leads to a list of causes such as:

 - Old tool lost credibility and/or was the scapegoat for our failure to improve

-- Existing tool was fully depreciated so a new purchase was allowed
+- Existing ITSM tool was fully depreciated so a new purchase was allowed

 - “We just liked the look of an alternative tool”